-Any organization is going to have a multitude of users who want different things from their DAM and should have different access to content.
+Any organization is going to have a multitude of users who want different things from their DAM software and should have different access to content.
 From the intern who’s been tasked with uploading the 300 new photos from the company picnic to the public relations folks who want to get the content out into the world, everyone needs a customized set of privileges.
-These are user permissions in digital asset management.
+These are user permissions in digital asset management platforms.
 And if you’re not thinking about it, do you know how your data is being used?

 What Can Users Do?

-The most basic permissions are simple—viewing, editing, downloading, uploading—and are something that everyone thinks about when bringing the DAM software to their organization.
+The most basic permissions are simple—viewing, editing, downloading, uploading—and are something that everyone thinks about when bringing the best DAM software possible to their organization.
 The people who will use it the most will most likely have greater permissions than those who log in once or twice a month to upload some photos.
 But where the necessary evaluation comes is in the smaller things—rights, exporting, searching.

 The Rights Stuff

 We’ll go more into detail about rights in a future post but I want to touch on some basic concepts here.
 Every photo/graphic/document in your system was created by someone.
 It may have come from a freelancer or a staff member.
 It may be submitted by the subject for publicity use.
 A DAM software system can help you protect that item.

 The influence and reach of social media has reached new heights in our business world.
 The need for multimedia assets to be shared with different platforms has been one of the key features people look for in a DAM.
 They want to be able to send that asset out into the world quickly and easily.
 But they also want to know that it’s being used appropriately.

 Here’s a few tips to make sure your users have the permissions they should: